The Attingham Study Programme 2025

 Enrollment and fees

-The cost of the course is $4,120.
+The USD course fee for this residential course is $4,000.
 This fee includes standard accommodation, breakfast, most lunches and dinners.
 All bedrooms are for single occupancy and have en-suite facilities.
 Participants are strongly advised to ensure against cancellation, as no refunds will be made following payment, unless the place can be filled by another suitable candidate.

 Applications